SonarSource/sonarlint-core/docs/decisions/0000-move-more-responsibilities-to-the-core.md

 we could kill IDE performances, and this is hard for us to measure
 4. TESTABILITY: SonarLint Core has always been intensively tested.
 Headless testing is much cheaper than IDE UI tests.
 On the IDE side, it was accepted to have low automated coverage test, relying on manual testing, dogfooding and community to find UI bugs.
 Now that we put more and more logic in IDEs, where the coverage is low (or absent), there is a higher risk of regressions.
 5. CONSISTENCY: We agreed a long time ago to not focus too much on having the same experience in all IDEs.
 It was considered better to have a "native" experience.
 Still we are now in a situation where the UX is different between IDEs, with no good reasons.
 6. OWNERSHIP of the project.
-In a situation where there will be one bubble per IDE, "consuming" SLCORE, who would be responsible to maintain it (checking failing ITs, updating dependencies, …) and who is allowed to introduce functional changes?
+In a situation where there will be one squad per IDE, "consuming" SLCORE, who would be responsible to maintain it (checking failing ITs, updating dependencies, …) and who is allowed to introduce functional changes?
 Today it is not clear.

 # Why Not?